denten-books/plain-text/main.md

 requires the application of information, or a process or a treatment, with the authority of the copyright owner, to gain access to the work (17.1201.a.3.B)."
 For a literary scholar this means that on a digital device, reading sometimes **must** limit itself to surface phenomenon.
 Where

+The DMCA is merely indicative of the digital condition, where legislation and governance of textual material is expressed formally (as software) or materially (as hardware).
+The flows of power and control are obscured by surface representations at the application layer

 [ln3-root]: @stoltz_is_2013

-The flows of power and control are obscured by surface representations at the application layer.

 Automated discourse has gained such opacity and depth in several stages: first, by coupling content and control on the surface of removable paper storage media